 While the third area of healed relationship is more difficult to detect in the Song, the poet offers glimpses of a restored and flourishing creation.
 For the ancient Hebrew people, creation’s well-being directly corresponded to Israel’s covenant faithfulness or lack thereof (Psalms 65, 72, and 85).
 The prophet Isaiah describes a terrible languishing and desolation of the land as Yahweh responds to Israel’s unrelenting sin (Isaiah 20).
 However, the Song pictures a time of prevailing faithfulness and creational healing.
 For example, the poet writes,

-“for behold, the winter is past; the rain is over and gone.
-The flowers appear on the earth, the time of singing has come, and the voice of the turtledove is heard in our land” (Song of Songs 2:12).
+Song of Songs 2:12 "For behold, the winter is past, The rain is over and gone.
+The flowers have already appeared in the land; The time has arrived for pruning the vines, And the voice of the turtledove has been heard in our land."

 As the lovers’ respond to one another and cultivate a deeper intimacy, creation thrives and mirrors the former Edenic harmony.